Is the CSA for Me?

 Can I change the size of the share part way through the season?

-It is possible to upgrade to a larger share size part way through the season.
+It is possible to upgrade to a larger share size part way through the season (if we have space).
 What we can not accommodate is a refund part way through the season or a reduction in share size.

 Can we cancel our share part way through the season?